essayyzed/the-iron-protocol/01_GENESIS/semester_2.md

 ## 🎯 Success Metric

-**You know you're ready for Summer Break 1 when:**
+- [ ] You can explain the difference between Client-side and Server-side.

-- You can build a CRUD app from scratch without tutorials
+- [ ] You can build a 2-page site with a working form and database without a video playing.
-- You have at least 2 live projects with actual URLs
+- [ ] You have a GitHub profile with at least 3 repos that have 20+ commits each.
-- You use Git for every project automatically
-- You're comfortable with terminal, text editor, and browser DevTools
+- [ ] You can open a browser's Network tab and explain a 404 or 500 error.

 ---